 - If the baby is born feet first, Erb’s palsy might happen if the doctor pulls the baby’s legs and feet, causing the arms to go over the head.
 This puts undue stress on the shoulder

-- If the baby is too big for the birth canal, it can be pushed through the birth canal causing unnecessary stress on the arms, shoulders, and neck
+- If the baby is too big for the birth canal, it may be shoved through the birth canal.
+That causes unnecessary stress on the arms, shoulders, and neck

 - If a nurse or physician picks up the baby by its arms instead of supporting its head and neck, they could cause damage to the shoulder’s nerves